kulthoom12/best-photographer/README.md

 ### Existing Features

-The Best Photography website has several important features to make it easy for visitors to find what they need and have a smooth experience.
+The Best Photographer website has several important features to make it easy for visitors to find what they need and have a smooth experience.

 The **navbar** and **footer** are **consistent** across all pages, including the index.html, packages.html, booking.html, success.html and 404.html.
 They also share the same  **beige** background color to maintain readability and consistency.